General Exam Questions

 How do I change my password?

-You can change your password and/or email by logging in to your online portfolio and clicking Change my email address, password, or security information within the My Contact Information section.
+You can change your password and/or email by logging in to your online ABP Portfolio and clicking Change my email address, password, or security information within the My Contact Information section.

 How do I update my mailing address/email address?

-Please log in to your online portfolio and click Change my email address, password, or security information or Change my address information in the My Profile section.
+Please log in to your ABP portfolio and click Change my email address, password, or security information or Change my address information in the My Profile section.